 - We developed a three-year strategic plan grounded in the findings from this survey (please review the executive summary of the plan here).

-Moving forward, the Office of Gender Equity and Development has created a number of programs and plans:
+Utilizing the data from the climate survey, the Office of Gender Equity and Development has created a number of programs and initiatives:

 - The climate survey data made clear that most incidents of sexual misconduct are perpetrated by fellow students.
-With this knowledge, we recruited and trained a new team of student leaders, known as the Equity Center Educators (ECEs).
+After initially gaining this knowledge, we recruited and trained a team of student leaders, known as the Equity Center Educators (ECEs).
 The ECEs supplement existing educational initiatives and facilitate workshops and dialogues across campus to help in prevention.

 - We continue to partner with external experts in the fields of sexual and relationship violence prevention, including the Boston Area Rape Crisis Center (BARCC), the One Love Foundation, and the Legal Advocates and Defenders for the LGBTQ Community (GLAD).
 The staff members from these organizations assist with training Bentley staff, reviewing our University's policies and procedures, and providing guidance on promising practices.